-- Informing students regarding leaves of absence and withdrawals. - Determining advanced standing and acceptance of coursework done at another college/university. - Advising students on graduation eligibility. - Informing students regarding proper procedures for taking summer school courses. - Reporting unsatisfactory course performance to freshmen. - Placing students on academic probation, monitoring students on probation and identifying students who are required to withdraw from the University. - Interpreting University academic policy and departmental policy. - Providing information about internship and study abroad opportunities in engineering. - Coordinating tutoring for students in engineering courses.

-• Informing students regarding the tutoring, study skills and pre-professional counseling services of the Office of Academic Advising.
+- Informing students regarding leaves of absence and withdrawals. - Determine advanced standing and acceptance of coursework done at another college/university. - Advise students on graduation eligibility. - Inform students regarding proper procedures for taking summer school courses. - Report unsatisfactory course performance to freshmen. - Place students on academic probation, removing students from academic probation, monitoring students on probation, and identifying students who are required to withdraw from the University. - Interpret University academic policy and departmental policy. - Provide information about internship and study abroad opportunities in engineering. - Coordinate tutoring for students in engineering courses. - Inform students regarding the tutoring, study skills and pre-professional counseling services of the Office of Academic Advising. - Authorize repeating a course for the third time. - Complete final graduation clearance.

 7.2.
-JHU Office of Academic Advising
+JHU Office of Engineering Advising

-The Office of Academic Advising (Wyman Hall, first floor) provides the following services for engineering students: https://engineering.jhu.edu/advising/
+The Office of Academic Advising (Wyman Hall, 125) provides the following services for engineering students: https://engineering.jhu.edu/advising/

-- Coordinating premedical, pre-law and public health advising - Assisting students with disabilities in meeting their academic needs - Teaching effective study skills - Offering tutoring in many required courses - Maintaining a reference library of graduate and professional school publications - Providing information about national and international scholarships and fellowships, as well as summer internships - Providing information on study abroad - Give students approval to overload courses
+- Coordinating premedical, pre-law and public health advising - Assisting students with disabilities in meeting their academic needs - Teaching effective study skills

+- Offering tutoring in many required courses - Maintaining a reference library of graduate and professional school publications - Providing information about national and international scholarships and fellowships, as well as summer internships - Providing information on study abroad - Give students approval to overload or retake courses